-13. CAPITAL CONTRIBUTED BY HEAD OFFICE
+13 CAPITAL CONTRIBUTED BY HEAD OFFICE

 Da Afghanistan Bank (DAB) vide its Letter No. 3783/3971 dated 7 January 2014 directed all branches of foreign banks to convert their minimum equity from other currencies to local currency equivalent to AFN 1 billion gradually till 31 March 2014.
 Accordingly, the Board of Directors (BOD) of the Head Office, in its meeting held on 2 March 2014 approved capitalization of unappropriated profit to meet the minimum equity requirements of AFN 1 billion.
-The BoD had also approved the remittance of the then remaining unappropriate profit to the Head Office to the extent as may be decided by the management of the Bank.
+The BoD had also approved the remittance of the then remaining inappropriate profit to the Head Office to the extent as may be decided by the management of the Bank.

-14. CAPITAL RESERVES
+14 CAPITAL RESERVES

-Article 79 "Reserve Capital" of Limited Liability Companies Law of Afghanistan, requires the Bank to transfer 5% of its profit to Capital Reserve to compensate for future possible losses until balance of capital reserves reaches up to 25% of the Bank's capital.
+Article 93 Reserve Capital of Corporations and Limited Liability Companies Law of Afghanistan, requires that Bank should transfer 5% of its profit to Capital Reserve to compensate for future possible losses to the extent such capital reserves reach up to 25% of the Bank's capital.
+Due to losses for the year, the Bank's capital reserves as at 31 December 2023 stood at AFN 79,620 thousands (31 December 2022: AFN 75,654 thousands).